 3. How will the organization know whether your function achieved this impact?

 Know the answers?
 You’re a rare breed.
-Would you be shocked to learn that many functional departments, especially Marketing, do not know the answers to these questions!
-In fact, our research in the area of Marketing Performance Measurement (MPM) reveals that it is unclear to the leadership of over 2/3 of Marketing organization’s on how Marketing impacts the business.
+When we started our research around performance management and accountability in 1999, we were shocked to learn how few functional departments, especially Marketing, which we believe is the primary driver of growth, did not know the answers to these questions!
+Over the years, our research on Marketing Performance Measurement (MPM) continued to reveal that it is unclear to the leadership of over 2/3 of Marketing organizations how their Marketing activities and investments contribute to the business.
 Other research such as the Kantor and the VisualIQ study reveal similar results.

-Why does this situation persist?
-There isn’t a clear link between the function’s activities and business outcomes, and this is particularly true for as many half of the Marketing organization’s in these studies.
+We wanted to try and understand the root cause of this situation.
+What we learned is that there often isn’t a clear link between the function’s activities and business outcomes, and this is particularly true for as many half of the Marketing organizations in these studies.
+What do we mean by an outcome?

 Goals vs. Outcomes – What’s the Difference and Why You Should Care